W3 Company - Operational Timeline

 Op RAVEN: 0800H W Coy with ARVN and APC deployed from Horseshoe Hill on Op RAVEN [appears 1Pl remained behind at Horseshoe] - 6RAR DO Logs continue to show W Coy ‘at Horseshoe’.

-A copy of the HQ 1ATF operations instruction 13/70 dated 24 March 1970 for Op RAVEN is here.
-In outline the operation was to return the ARVN company of 5Cav Regt 18 ARVN Div who had been training with W3 Coy to their base at XUAN LOC over a 4-day period.
-The Allied force comprised ARVN coy with elements W3 Coy, troop APC and AMC sect from B Sqn 3Cav Regt, CET from 1 Fd Sqn [engineers] and a mortar section from 6RAR/NZ.
+The HQ 1ATF operations instruction 13/70 dated 24 March 1970 for Op RAVEN is here.
+In outline the operation was to return the ARVN company of 5 Cav Regt 18 ARVN Div who had been training with W3 Coy to their base at XUAN LOC over a 4-day period.
+The combined force comprised ARVN coy with elements W3 Coy, troop APC and AMC sect from B Sqn 3Cav Regt, CET from 1 Fd Sqn [engineers] and a mortar section from 6RAR/NZ.
 Basically the force was allocated two different AO along the route north and to the east of SH2 [AO Rose and AO Tulip] in which to conduct RIF and ambush operations.
 For research purposes the 'force' was allocated c/s 62 on the 1ATF Comd Net from 250700H until their return to Horseshoe Hill on 30 Mar 70.

 Op RAVEN: 1055H locstat W Coy YS522698

 Horseshoe: 1100H at YS492616 a mine was seen exploding from the Horseshoe but no movement was observed in the area.
 At 1446H DAT DO advised that two youth aged 13 and 15 had been killed and their bodies were still inside the minefield.
 A team from 1 Fd Sqn [engineers] used a mine clearing APC to penetrate the minefield in an attempt to recover the bodies but detonated four mines and damaged the vehicle.
 The following morning the engineers used a D8 bulldozer [POWER] to pull the bodies out with toggles and the recovery was finished by 261100H.
-The youth’s mother stated to SVN national police that they were sent to collect firewood but there was none in the area so the inference was they were attempting to lift M16 mines in the best traditions of their elders.
+The youth’s mother stated to SVN national police that they were sent to collect firewood but there was none in the area so the inference was they were attempting to lift M16 mines in imitation of their elders.

 Horseshoe: 1130H locstat 1Pl(-) YS593598, c/s51Z YS590599approximate route of Op RAVEN [see Op Order for more accurate references] Young